 This year I decided to do the Good Reads 2020 Book Challenge.
-I have been trying to find a way to read more for pleasure.
-And I love a good competition.
+I have been trying to find a way to read more for pleasure and I love a competition.
 I’ve come across some great books thus far and wanted to share them with you all.
-It’s February, so we’re focused on matters of the heart and Black History Month.
-So I’m sharing 5 relationship books by Black authors that everyone should read.
+And since I’m focused on improving love and relationships – especially in the African American community – I’m sharing 5 relationship books by Black authors that everyone should read.

-This post contains affiliates links.
+This post may contain affiliates links.
 That means if you click a link I may make a small commission at no extra cost you.
 Learn more here: disclosures.

 Disclaimer: The author writes to single men from a heterosexual point of view.
 Take from it what you will and leave what you won’t.
 The principles work for everyone.